f-charton/f-charton.github.io/roots.md

 ### Discussion and conclusions

+Transformers can be trained, from examples only, to find the roots of polynomials.
+Whereas finding approximation to all roots at once becomes difficult as the degree increase, trained models can find at least one root in more than 95% of the cases, and usually find 3 or 4 at once.
-The main result of this research is that transformers can be trained, from examples only, to find the roots of polynomials.
-After linear algebra, this is a second example of an advanced non linear computation that can be learned by a transformer.
+After linear algebra, this is a second example of an advanced nonlinear computation that can be learned by a transformer.

-This could be turned into a factorization algorithm: on average, the transformer discovers 3 to 4 correct roots at every inference steps.
-By checking the roots (i.e. verifying that $P(x_i)\approx 0$) and dividing P by the factors $x-x_i$, we could factorize a n-degree polynomial in about $n/3$ steps.
-Note, however, that **if we know in advance** that we need to find the roots of a polynomial, using an existing numerical algorithm is always a better option.

-On average, when predicting the $n$ roots of a polynomial of degree $n$, 3 to 4 roots are correct.
-Dividing by the roots and iterating, this would find all roots in about $n/3$ inference steps.

-This can be done with relatively small transformers: with 2 to 4 layers, and it seems that

-Whereas all roots can usually not be recovered when the degree of the polynomial becomes large, a small number of them

-Predicting all the roots does not scale with the degree of the polyno

-There are algorithms for finding the roots of polynomials, and the purpose of this work is not to replace them.

-These results are of little interest for mathematicians, or people who actually need to compute the roots of polynomials.
-We already have efficient algorithms for this.
+As with linear algebra, I am not advocating replacing existing algorithms by transformer-based techniques.

+: when the problem to be solved is already known (I am given a polynomial and asked to find its roots), nothing beats "packed routines".